dduyg/146/README.md

 <hr>

-Sure!
-Here's a `README.md` file that explains the Vaporscape Gallery application for both general users and beginner coders.

 # `README.md`
 This web application dynamically generates a gallery of vaporwave-style images using the Unsplash API.
 If the API fails or an image can't be loaded, it falls back to a set of local images stored in the "local/" folder.
 The gallery is interactive and provides a visually appealing, random arrangement of images.